xWaLeEdOoOx/waleed-agent/README.md

 This project focuses on one thing only:

-> Extending an LLM with local capabilities.
+> Extending an LLM with controlled local access capabilities.

 The intelligence remains in the model.
 The frontend remains your choice.